A few days later, Johanna has a breakdown on the training course.

 "Me, too," I say.
 "What do you need down here?"

-She decides that she just wants talk.
+She decides that she just wants someone to talk to.
 She asks me to keep up on the news and bring it to her.
-Peeta makes the same request, since he feels he's being kept out of the loop, even though he's in hard training.
+When I go upstairs later, Peeta makes the same request, since he feels he's being kept out of the loop, even though he's in hard training.
 He requests to be moved to an apartment and is denied.
 Ruth offers to keep an eye on him if he moves into Katniss and Johanna's apartment, but they turn her down as well.

 There's not much news for the first few days of the Star Squad's sojourn in the Capitol.
 There are some uninspiring videos of obviously staged battles that are apparently waged against hostile glass buildings, since nothing else fires back.
+It looks like they're in a residential area.
 Finnick is shown sneaking through an alley.
 Katniss shoots some blue glass into the street.
 They don't have her in the mockingjay getup.
 I ask about it.
 Coin tells me that the Mockingjay has done her job, and now Soldier Everdeen is meant to be shown as just one member of a team - a soldier obeying orders from her superiors.

 On their fifth day, Wilhelmina Leeg is killed by an unexpected booby trap that fires a dart into her brain.
 We spend most of the afternoon debating who is to be sent to replace her, like she's a faulty cog in the machine.
 Coin remains silent through this argument, then holds a closed meeting with Plutarch and other senior staff.
 I don't wait for the outcome.